graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

     load-data: install-loader
-        @echo "Loading GHArchive data for a sample hour..." node loader/index.js
+        @echo "Loading GHArchive data for a sample hour..."
+        DGRAPH_ENDPOINT="http://localhost:8082/graphql" node loader/index.js

+    seed: apply-schema load-data
     ```
+9. Commit and push these changes to the `subgraph-dgraph-gharchive` repository.

 **Task 3.2: Integrate `subgraph-dgraph-gharchive` into `supergraph-cncf`**

+1. Navigate to the `supergraph-cncf` directory.
-1. Add the new Spoke to `graphtastic.deps.yml`.
+2. Add the new Spoke to `graphtastic.deps.yml`.
+    ```yaml
+      # ... existing components
+      - name: subgraph-dgraph-gharchive
+        git: ../subgraph-dgraph-gharchive
+        version: main
+        type: spoke
+    ```
-2. Update `mesh.config.js` to add `gharchive` as a source, pointing to the Dgraph Alpha service on its internal port `8080`.
+3. Update `mesh.config.js` to add `gharchive` as a source, pointing to its Dgraph Alpha service on its internal port `8080`.
+    ```javascript
+    // ... existing sources, including 'characters'
+    {
+      name: 'gharchive',
+      handler: {
+        graphql: { endpoint: 'http://alpha:8080/graphql' } // This still works due to service name resolution }
+    },
+    ```
-3. Re-render the supergraph (`make supergraph`) and restart the system (`make up`).
+4. Re-render the supergraph (`make supergraph`) and restart the system (`make up`).
+The `make up` command will now automatically seed both Dgraph Spokes.
-4. Verify with a query against `http://localhost:4000/graphql` that filters for `PushEvent` data.
+5. Verify with a query against `http://localhost:4000/graphql` that filters for `PushEvent` data to confirm the new Spoke is federated and contains data.

 ---